carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 The following illustration compares these tasks of a job scheduler to a waiter in a restaurant.
-If you can relate to an instance where you had to wait for a while in a queue to get in to a popular restaurant, then you may now understand why sometimes your job do not start instantly as in your laptop.
+If you can relate to an instance where you had to wait for a while in a queue to get in to a popular restaurant, then you may now understand why sometimes your job does not start instantly as on your laptop.

 {% include figure.html max-width="75%" caption=""
    file="/fig/restaurant_queue_manager.svg"